EMVrace/EMVerify/README.md

 ```

 ## Notes
 1. Different versions of GNU use different regex syntax.
-Thus, you might need to tweak the regexes in the `sed` commands of the Makefile
+Thus, you might need to tweak the regexes in the `sed` commands of the Makefile.
 2. The authentication properties we use are *non-injective agreement* and *injective agreement* (see their Tamarin specification [here](https://tamarin-prover.github.io/manual/book/006_property-specification.html#authentication)).
 For each model, if non-injective agreement fails, we do not analyze injective agreement as it fails too given that the latter property is stronger than the former.